augg-io/documentation/README.md

 ### Link Color

-The documentation uses a custom link color (#FB039B).
-This is defined in `assets/css/style.css`.
+The documentation uses a custom link color (#FB039B) for links in the main content, while keeping the sidebar navigation links white.
+This styling is defined in `assets/css/style.css`.

 ## Local Development